The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 You can create retarget subjects from any suitable FBX file, using position and rotation constraints to drive target skeleton bones from the Vicon source skeleton bones.
 As the Vicon source skeleton is human, retargeting works best with biped targets.

-Save the retarget subject files to a filename that you will be able to identify easily.
+Save the retarget subject files to a filename that you can identify easily.
 Pre-installed examples are included for retargeting the Vicon source skeleton to a Vicon target skeleton.

 The following topics explain the procedures that are related to character retargeting in the order you are likely to use them: